 For many parents, the slow or gradual withdrawal can work well and make things a little easier for your little one.

-The gradual approach is where you restrict the pacifier use to certain times or locations – for example only during nap or bedtime, and only at home or in their crib.
+The gradual approach is where you restrict use to certain times or locations – for example only during nap or bedtime, and only at home or in their crib.

 It’s worth noting that this may not be effective unless your child genuinely understands what you’re communicating, so while the gradual approach can work for toddlers, it’s not ideal for infants.